rohan9024/tinder-clone/README.md

 Overview:
-This is the tinder-clone in which you can swipe left and right.
+This is the tinder-clone is a dating app in which you can swipe left and right for making a pair.

 Softwares Used:
 React JS - for frontend